-4.4 - Area Joint Military Committee
+4.3 - 25BArea Joint Military Committee

-- 191. The CPA instructed SAF and SPLA to establish a Ceasefire Joint Military Committee (CJMC) covering the territorial jurisdiction of the Ceasefire Agreement and answerable to the Ceasefire Political Commission (CPC).
-The CJMC is composed of senior military representatives of SAF and SPLA and is chaired by the UNMIS Force Commander. - 192.
-The first CJMC meeting was held in Juba on 8 May 2005.
+SPLA and is chaired by the UNMIS Force Commander.

+213. The first CJMC meeting was held in Juba on 8 May 2005.
 The Committee agreed to convene fortnightly meetings and also agreed the Terms of Reference of both the CJMC and the Area Joint Military Committees (AJMCs).
 The CJMC has continued to convene regularly and has supported open and frank discussion between the parties and the resolution of concerns around military violations of the CPA.